Fees from Shell's BG purchase could be among 10 biggest

-LONDON Fees from Royal Dutch Shell's $70 billion (47 billion pound) takeover of British energy firm BG could be among the top 10 most lucrative transactions on record, according to estimates from Thomson Reuters and Freeman Consulting.
+LONDON Fees from Royal Dutch Shell's $70 billion takeover of British energy firm BG could be among the top 10 most lucrative transactions on record, according to estimates from Thomson Reuters and Freeman Consulting.

 Shell's cash and share offer, recommended by the board of BG on Wednesday, could earn its three financial advisers a combined $182.6 million in fees, according to the estimates.